SUPPORT FOR STUDENT SEX WORKERS

 A COMMUNITY FOR US TO KEEP EACH OTHER SAFE

 If you are not a student but still identify as part of the sex work community, please do not hesitate to get in touch.
 This is a confidential service.

-For urgent support please contact email@example.com and we will get back to you within the day.
+For urgent support please contact firstname.lastname@example.org or text our helpline on 07861381289 and we will get back to you within the day.